Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Size

-Generally, it’s a rule of thumb: the smaller the rod and the lighter the size of the line, the greater the value.
+Generally, it’s a rule of thumb: the smaller the rod and the lighter the line size, the greater the value.

-The more desirable and handy rods are under 8 feet in length because they give you better control.
+The more desirable and handy rods are under 8 feet long because they give you better control.

 Age

-Since you know that Bamboo rods are the most valuable ones, I’d suggest you try and find out its age and the period it belongs to.
+Since you know that Bamboo rods are the most valuable, I suggest you try to find out their age and the period they belong to.

-To make it easier, let me discuss the four ages of the old fishing rods that can help you determine the value.
+Let me discuss the four ages of old fishing rods to make it easier, which can help you determine their value.

 Classic

-Considered as the Golden Age of Bamboo rod making, any rod from this period (1920-1960) is a high-value rod and has a good price.
+Considered the Golden Age of Bamboo rod making, any rod from this period (1920-1960) is a high-value rod with a good price.

 Vintage